Modern artists

 ALI BELLAGHA (1924-2006)

-Professor, draftsman, painter and engraver — a craftsman of heritage and modernity
+Professor, draughtsman, painter, and printmaker — a craftsman of heritage and modernity

-A descendant of an old lineage of craftsmen from the medina of Tunis, Ali Bellagha grew up in the heart of a manual and aesthetic heritage that deeply marked his work.
-After a period at the Institut des Hautes Études of Tunis, he moved to Paris to pursue a complete artistic education: drawing, engraving and ceramics at the École des Beaux-Arts, regular attendance at the engraving workshops of Professor René Jaudon, and decoration courses at the Lycée Claude Bernard.
-He completed his training at the Institut Supérieur des Beaux-Arts of Tunis.
+Descended from an ancient line of craftsmen from the medina of Tunis, Ali Bellagha grew up at the heart of a manual and aesthetic heritage that would deeply mark his work.
+After a stint at the Institut des Hautes Études de Tunis, he joined Paris to pursue a complete artistic training: drawing, printmaking, and ceramics at the École des Beaux-Arts, regular attendance of the printmaking workshops of Professor René Jaudon, and decoration courses at the lycée Claude Bernard.
+He completed his studies at the Institut Supérieur des Beaux-Arts de Tunis.

-In 1953, he organized his first solo exhibition, beginning a career that would lead him to exhibit regularly in Tunisia and abroad.
-From 1956 to 1960, he taught drawing at Sadiki College, before opening in the 1960s, with his wife Jacqueline Guilbert, the gallery Les Métiers in Tunis — a space blending antiques, contemporary creations and artisanal know-how.
+In 1953, he organized his first solo exhibition, kick-starting a career that would lead him to exhibit regularly in Tunisia as well as abroad.
+From 1956 to 1960, he taught drawing at the Collège Sadiki, before opening, in the 1960s, with his wife Jacqueline Guilbert, the gallery Les Métiers in Tunis — a place mixing antiques, contemporary creations, and artisanal know-how.

-A pioneer of a modernist approach to applied arts, Ali Bellagha sought to revalorize the Arab-Muslim heritage by infusing it with contemporary accents.
-He restored prestige to Tunisian craftsmanship — wood, stone, copper, wool, leather, silver — while also exploring painting, ceramics, sculpture, restoration and decoration.
-His still lifes carved in wood and his vividly colored drawings reflect a refined sense of composition and an inexhaustible artistic curiosity.
+A pioneer of a modernist approach to crafts, Ali Bellagha focused on revaluing the Arab-Muslim heritage by infusing it with contemporary accents.
+He restored nobility to Tunisian craftsmanship — wood, stone, copper, wool, leather, silver — while exploring painting, ceramics, sculpture, restoration, and decoration.
+His still lifes sculpted in wood and his drawings in bright colors translate a refined sense of composition and an inexhaustible artistic curiosity.

-Recognized for his expertise in the fields of painting, glassware and furniture, he put his knowledge at the service of conservation and heritage transmission.
-In 2003, he received the National Prize for Visual Arts.
-In 2006, he was the guest of honor at the Tunis Handicrafts Fair, and contributed to the creation of the eco-museum Dar Gmach in the village of Takrouna.
+Recognized for his expertise in the field of paintings, glasswork, and furniture, he put his knowledge at the service of the conservation and transmission of heritage.
+In 2003, he received the National Prize for Plastic Arts.
+In 2006, he was the guest of honor at the Salon de l’Artisanat in Tunis, and participated in the creation of the ecomuseum Dar Gmach in the village of Takrouna.

 A bridge between tradition and modernity, Ali Bellagha dedicated his life to proving that a living heritage is a heritage in motion.